 - A Form of Indemnity must be completed by the parent or guardian with respect to such passengers at each airport of departure.
 In the case of a return ticket, the Form will also cover the return flight.

-- In the case of connecting flights, the rules applicable to children will depend on the airline concerned: Unaccompanied children are not accepted for travel by either airline for any part of the journey:
+- In the case of connecting flights, the rules applicable to children will depend on the airline concerned.
+Unaccompanied children are not accepted for travel by either airline for any part of the journey:

 - Children connecting to another flight must make their own way to the connection gate.

-Remember that rules and regulations for children travelling alone may vary in many countries, so please check the applicable regulations with the local country authorities.
+Remember that rules and regulations for children traveling alone may vary in many countries, so please check the applicable regulations with the local country authorities.
 Unaccompanied minors under the age of 14 departing Italy will not be accepted for travel.